dino0320/dino0320.github.io/docs/_posts/ide/vscode/installing-php-intelephense-on-vscode/en/2025-07-05-installing-php-intelephense-on-vscode-en.md

 Open Settings in VSCode, and in the Workspace tab, search for `intelephense.environment.phpVersion`.
 Set the value to match your PHP version.
-For example, if you’re using PHP 8.2, enter `8.2`.
+For example, if you're using PHP 8.2, enter `8.2`.

 ![intelephense.environment.phpVersion Setting](/assets/images/{{ page.categories[0] }}/{{ page.categories[1] }}/{{ page.page_name }}/image8.png "intelephense.environment.phpVersion Setting")